All About Adult Hodgkin's Disease

 What are the signs of Hodgkin's disease?

-Unfortunately, the early stages of Hodgkin's disease often do not cause any symptoms.
+The early stages of Hodgkin's disease often do not cause any symptoms.
 As the tumor grows in size, however, it can produce a variety of symptoms.
-The most common lymph node site affected by Hodgkin's disease is in the neck, and neck swelling is what often brings people to the doctor.
-However, Hodgkin's disease can also cause swelling of the groin or nodes of the underarm; these swellings are often not painful but can feel rubbery.
-Hodgkin's disease can also cause fevers, drenching night sweats, weight loss, and even generalized itching.
+The most common lymph node site affected by Hodgkin's disease is in the neck, and neck swelling is what often brings people to the healthcare provider.
+However, Hodgkin's disease can also cause swelling of the lymphnodes in the underarm, upper chest, abdomen, or groin; these swellings are often not painful but can feel rubbery.
+Hodgkin's disease can also cause fevers, drenching night sweats, fatigue, weight loss, and even generalized itching.

 Many of these symptoms are non-specific, and could represent a variety of different conditions; however, your healthcare provider needs to see you if you have any of these problems.

-How is Hodgkin's disease diagnosed and staged?
+How is Hodgkin's disease diagnosed?

-The physician will also get a PET-CT scan to stage the disease (see staging information below).
-A PET-CT scan combines a CT scan of the body, a 3D xray, with PET.
-The CT portion helps your doctor define the location of lymph nodes which are affected by cancer.
+The physician will also plan for you to get a PET-CT scan to see the extent of the disease.
+A PET-CT scan combines a CT scan of the body (a 3D xray) with PET.
+The CT portion helps your provider define the location of lymph nodes that are affected by cancer.
 The PET scan is a special type of scan where a sugar solution is injected through an IV; tissues that are very active (like cancer cells) use the sugar for energy.
-These areas "light up" when we scan them.
-The PET scan is important for two reasons: 1) It helps confirm where lymphoma is located in the body; and 2) It gives your doctor the "before-treatment" picture.
+These areas "light up" when they are scanned.
+The PET scan is important for two reasons: 1) It helps confirm where lymphoma is located in the body; and 2) It gives your provider the "before-treatment" picture.
 PET scan is used after treatment to determine if the cancer has been killed and it is important to be able to compare the "after-treatment" PET with a "before-treatment" PET.